-As I write this post about the Art Marketing Toolkit, I’m thinking about how I got here and why I’m doing this because many people my age are retired, or wish they were.
+As I write this post about the Art Marketing Toolkit, I’m thinking about how I got here and why I’m doing this because many people my age are retired, or wish they were or weren’t depending.
 My thoughts bring these famous lyrics to mind:

 Lately, it occurs to me,